f3rm/f3rm/README.md

 directory.

 Run `f3rm-download-data -h` to see how to download specific datasets or set your own save directory.
-We provide a short description of each dataset in [assets/datasets.md](assets/datasets.md).
+We provide a short description and preview of each dataset in [assets/datasets.md](assets/datasets.md).

 ### Training a Feature Field